-While all of these palms tolerate lower humidity, they are still living plants which benefit from regular water misting—along with ‘the Goldilocks-amount’ of watering and regular fertilising.
-Those broad attractive fronds can also gather dust, so give them an occasional wipe with a clean moist cloth.
+While all of these palms tolerate lower humidity, they are still living plants which benefit from regular water misting — along with ‘the Goldilocks-amount’ of watering and regular fertilising.
+Those broad attractive fronds can also gather dust, so make sure to give them an occasional wipe with a clean moist cloth.

 Keep an eye on your palms and be prepared to move them to a different spot if they aren’t thriving.

-While indoor palms tend to be quite resilient, they are sometimes prone to insect infestations such as spider mites or mealy bugs.
-To keep these bugs away, spray with a little insecticidal soap or natural neem oil.
+While generally hardy, indoor palms can sometimes fall victim to insect infestations, such as spider mites or mealy bugs.
+To ward off these pests, consider using a gentle insecticidal soap or natural neem oil.

 So if you cannot care for the palms yourself, consider hiring a plant hire and maintenance company to do this for you.